-So, you come to PYM today with the implicit belief that your personality is most certainly influenced by your genes.
+So, you come to this post with the implicit belief that your personality is most certainly influenced by your genes.
 What if I told that this is not what the most recent research in behavioral genetics would suggest?

 Genes and Personality: The Early Years